ConorMoran-95/sciprog_21/practical09/ReadMe.md

+In the penultimate practical, we will read input from a file and look at solving the magic square problem.

 Two files have been uploaded for the completion of practical09.

 Both of these files can be compiled and ran as follows: